yashoza19/spending-transaction-monitor/README.md

 # Spending Transaction Monitor

 An **AI-driven application** that enables users to define **natural language alert rules** for their credit card transactions.
-The system ingests real-time data, evaluates transactions against user-defined rules, applies AI/ML analysis for anomaly detection, and sends alerts through preferred channels such as email or SMS.
+The system provides rule-based fraud detection and location-based security monitoring, ingesting real-time data, evaluating transactions against user-defined rules, applying AI/ML analysis for anomaly detection, and sending alerts through preferred channels such as email or SMS.

 ## 🚀 Overview